I2S9/Breast-cancer/README.md

 ![img2](https://github.com/I2S9/Breast-cancer/assets/111307883/f22cd9f1-fc29-4fe5-8f69-bacc01c7be8d)

+We are using a dataset from sklearn : [Go to the dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html)

 We have a dataset with **569** number fo instances and for the class distribution, we haev **212 malignant** & **357 benign**

 We have 30 features to feat them into the classifier (= machine learning model)